prominence-eosc/docs-eosc/source/command-line-interface.rst

 .. code-block:: console

-   $ sudo pip install prominence
+   $ sudo pip install prominence-cli

 As a normal user without using virtualenv
 :::::::::::::::::::::::::::::::::::::::::